DSAutomations/dockerhass-docs/DockerHass-Dock-Buster-shorter.md

 Grab the latest [Raspbian Buster Lite](https://downloads.raspberrypi.org/raspbian_lite_latest) and flash it to an SD card using an app like [etcher](https://www.balena.io/etcher/).

-Two files need to be created on the /
+Two files need to be created on the `/boot` partition:

     ssh
     wpa_supplicant
 `shh` is an empty file and flags the OS to enable SSH on first boot.

-`wpa_supplicant` contains the wifi configuration for my network (WPA2/PSK), and looks like this:
+`wpa_supplicant` is optional, it contains the wifi configuration (WPA2/PSK), and looks like this:

     country=US
     ctrl_interface=DIR=/var/run/wpa_supplicant GROUP=netdev